CoqueiroS/CADIn/README.md

 ###### *If not found run `'sudo yum install epel-release'` before*

-### Othres (Via Terminal)
+### Others (Via Terminal)
-You can try install the softwares bcftools and samtools by command line, once the systems can have old versions or don't has it.
+You can try to install the software BCFTools and SAMTools by command line, once the systems can have old versions or don't has it.
 #### BCFTools and SAMTools (version 1.9)
 **Main page:** ``htslib.org``